rciam/simplesamlphp-module-themevanilla/README.md

 * It will copy the `css` and `js` directories from the `vendor/rciam` directory in the `themevanilla/www/resources` directory, where the static files of the theme should be placed.
+* It will place the configuration file `module_themevanilla.php` inside the `config` directory of the installation.

 ### Direct download

 You can download `themevanilla.zip` from the [release page](https://github.com/rciam/simplesamlphp-module-themevanilla/releases).
 Download the zip file of the preferred release and extract its contents in the `modules` directory of your SimpleSAMLphp installation.
+Finally, move `example-config/module_themevanilla.php` file to the `config` directory of your SimpleSAMLphp installation.

 ### Clone repository